1. Accredited Training Provider Course Route (ATPCR)

 (Adapted from the ‘Oxford Brookes model for assessment of coaching capabilities’ and used with permission and guidance.
 Original source material: Coach Validation Observed Coaching Session.)

-Clearly established the parameters for the session and reaches agreement on scope with client.
+Clearly established the parameters for the session and reaches an agreement on the scope with the client.

 The ability to create a safe and supportive relationship based on mutual respect.

-The ability to be present in the moment and engaged with the client.
+The ability to be present at the moment and engaged with the client.